The Blue Air Compressor: Plot summary

 Gerald Nately is a young writer who writes a short story about his friend's wife, Mrs. Leighton (no first names for the couple are given).
 Mrs. Leighton is an enormously obese woman, so Nately calls his short story "The Hog."
 Mrs. Leighton finds the story and mocks it, saying that she was too big for him to write about her, so he shoves the nozzle of an air compressor into her mouth and overinflates her, causing her to explode.
 Her remains are buried under the tool shed, and Nately flees to the Near East after retitling his story "The Blue Air Compressor."
 Nately's crime is never discovered, and eventually he cuts off his own head with a guillotine (after writing several dark and misunderstood novels, essays, short stories, and poems).

 Publication

 "The Blue Air Compressor" was first published in Onan, a literary magazine of the University of Maine at Orono, in January 1971, shortly after King had graduated.
 A "heavily revised" version was reprinted in the magazine Heavy Metal in July 1981.
 In 2018, it was anthologized for the first time in Shining in the Dark, edited by Hans-Åke Lilja.
-King stated that the story was partially inspired by an EC Comics story and by the works of Edgar Allan Poe.
+King stated that the story was partially inspired by an EC Comics story ("Family Mixup", from issue #15 of The Thing!, published July-August 1954) and by the works of Edgar Allan Poe.